Personal Protective Equipment (PPE) for Safe Asbestos Removal

 Face Fit Testing

 A respirator must fit the wearer correctly to ensure adequate protection from asbestos fibres.
 Most manufacturers supply fit testing kits including Moldex and 3M.
-Wearers of dust masks and respirators must be clean shaven, if this is not possible then alternatives such as powered or supplied air respirators should be used.
+Wearers of dust masks and respirators must be clean shaven.